james-menzies/nudge/README.md

 * Cellos
 * Double Bass

-There are also rules governed by the positions within each section that a musician will sit.
+There are also rules governed by the positions within each section that a musician will occupy.
 There are two categories of players; principal and tutti musicians.
 Principals will always sit in the first chair of their respective sections, whereas tutti players will sit anywhere else.

 Violin roles are a little different:
 * 1st Violin, 1st chair is known as the __Concert Master__